 In September 2019, the FDA reported the discovery of NDMA in Zantac (ranitidine).
-Ranitidine is the active ingredient in Zantac is a common heartburn treatment.
-In its announcement, the FDA found the levels of NDMA contamination to be low.
-However, contamination was more than 3,000 times higher than the FDA’s limit.
+Ranitidine is the active ingredient in Zantac, a common heartburn treatment.
+In its announcement, the FDA found the levels of NDMA contamination were more than 3,000 times higher than the FDA’s limit.

 Experts say that there is a discrepancy in lab testing and the level of NDMA may be significantly higher when ranitidine is introduced into the human body.

 The lawsuits filed against pharmaceutical companies like Sanofi and Boehringer Ingelheim assert that these big pharma companies concealed the Zantac link to cancer from millions of people.
-Instead, the companies put profits over people and put millions of people at risk.
-This amounts to fraud and allowed the company to generate $1 billion in sales off of Zantac—the first drug to ever do so.
+These companies put profits over people and put millions of people at risk.
+This amounts to fraud and allowed the companies to generate $1 billion in sales off of Zantac—the first drug to ever do so.

-If a doctor diagnosed you or a loved one with stomach or bladder cancer after taking Zantac, contact The Carlson Law Firm.
-Our qualified legal staff has the knowledge and resources to help you these companies accountable through a Zantac lawsuit.
+If a doctor diagnosed you or a loved one with stomach, esophageal, liver, pancreatic, or bladder cancer after taking Zantac, contact The Carlson Law Firm.
+Our qualified legal staff has the knowledge and resources to help you these companies accountable through a lawsuit.

 If you or a loved one have been taking Zantac for at least one year and have developed one of the above cancers, contact our firm today.
 One of our qualified Zantac Lawsuit Attorneys can help you recover damages for: